 Stand on any South Rim overlook and turn your eyes to the sky.
 If you’re lucky, you might spot a huge black shape riding the thermals over the canyon.
 Look closer: bald red head, wide wingspan, triangular white patches under the wings – it’s a California condor.
 And that makes you very lucky indeed, because the condor is one of the rarest birds in the world.

-About 70 condors inhabit the skies of northern Arizona and Utah.
+About 92 condors inhabited the skies of northern Arizona and Utah in 2019.
 That might sound small, but the number represents a smashing success.
 Not so long ago, there weren’t any condors at the Grand Canyon.
 In fact, in 1982, only 22 condors remained in the world.
 Thanks to quick action from the U.S. Fish and Wildlife Service and several partner zoos, a captive breeding and reintroduction program pulled the magnificent birds back from the edge of extinction.
-Today, the world population stands at 437 condors – 231 of them living wild in California, Utah, Arizona and Baja California.
+Today, the world population stands at 500 condors, if you include those living in captivity, and more than half of them are living wild in California, Utah, Arizona and Baja California, as of 2022.

 Condors used to soar over most of the Lower 48 states until about 10,000 years ago, when their numbers dropped dramatically right around the time that mastodons and saber-tooth cats went extinct.
 But populations remained steady on the West Coast, from British Columbia to Mexico, until European settlers moved in.
 After that, condor numbers plunged because of hunting, poisoning, habitat loss, and especially lead poisoning.
 Like vultures, condors are scavengers that feed on carrion; when they dined on animals shot with lead bullets, the birds ingested the toxic lead, too.